unm-historiography/metahistory/essays/thematic/eurocentrism.md

 {% include figure.html
   class="img-left"
-  width="45%"
+  width="40%"
   caption="England and France 'carve' pieces of the globe to serve themselves.
 These type of cartoons depict a clear image of Eurocentric behavior in history.
-Click the 'source' link for an informative video on Eurocentrism's development." image-url="carvingeuro.jpeg" source-url="https://youtu.be/GI8k9_jiINM"
+Click the source link for an informative video on Eurocentrism's development." image-url="carvingeuro.jpeg" source-url="https://youtu.be/GI8k9_jiINM"
 %}

 {% include figure.html
   class="img-right"
-  width="45%"
+  width="40%"
   caption="Slices of Africa are served to the French, during the _Scramble for Africa_ throughout the late nineteenth and early twentieth centuries.
 The concern in their faces is because they're worried they won't get a big enough slice.
 Most African countries (re)gained independence less than fifty years ago." image-url="scrambleforafrica.jpeg" source-url="http://www.liberatingnarratives.com/2019/02/09/less-scrambling/"